 • • Quote, Unquote • •

-• • The Stanford Daily mentioned Mae West.
+• • A former vaudevillian mentioned Mae West.

-• • Thank you for reading, sending questions, and posting comments during this past decade.
-The other day we entertained 1,430 visitors.
-We reached a milestone recently when we completed 3,100 blog posts.
+• • Thank you for reading, sending questions, and posting comments during these past thirteen years.
+Not long ago, we entertained 3,497 visitors.
+And we reached a milestone recently when we completed 3,800 blog posts.
 Wow!

 • • By the Numbers • •

-• • The Mae West Blog was started ten years ago in July 2004.
-You are reading the 3143rd blog post.
+• • The Mae West Blog was started thirteen years ago in July 2004.
+You are reading the 3814th blog post.
 Unlike many blogs, which draw upon reprinted content from a newspaper or a magazine and/ or summaries, links, or photos, the mainstay of this blog is its fresh material focused on the life and career of Mae West, herself an American original.

 • • Come up and see Mae every day online: http://MaeWest.blogspot.com/